Roger Graham (American football)

-Roger Alton Graham (born November 8, 1972) is an American former professional football running back who played one season in the National Football League (NFL) for the Jacksonville Jaguars.
-He was originally signed as an undrafted free agent by the Dallas Cowboys in 1995, following a career at University of New Haven where he won the 1993 Harlon Hill Trophy.
+Roger Alton Graham (born November 8, 1972) is an American former professional football player who was a running back for one season in the National Football League (NFL) with the Jacksonville Jaguars.
+He was signed as an undrafted free agent by the Dallas Cowboys in 1995, following a college football career with the New Haven Chargers, during which he won the Harlon Hill Trophy in 1993.